Meet the Rispetto

 *Note – These describe but one of many variations of the form

-Form: Contains one stanza made of eight lines (octave/octet)
+Structure: Contains one stanza made of eight lines (octave/octet)

 Rhyme: ababccdd or abababcc